Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation: Quantum transformation of a two-level system involving one coherent pulse

-We analyze the issue as follows: the sources of decoherence can generally lead to certain amount of failure probability on a single qubit or a pair of qubits.
+We analyze the situation as follows: the sources of decoherence can generally lead to a certain failure probability on a single qubit or a pair of qubits.
 After many operations on the same qubit (or the same pair of qubits), the failure probability will generally accumulate to reach the threshold in the threshold theorem of FTQC.
-The corresponding operation number is the upper bound of operation number in one error-correction period when the given source of decoherence exists.
-Each source of decoherence considered can generally give corresponding upper bound of operation number, but this upper bound can be enlarged by technique improvement.
-When the upper bound increased to a huge value, it is actually not a bound.
+The corresponding operation number is the upper bound of the operation number in one error-correction period when the given source of decoherence exists.
+For many sources of decoherence, such as fluctuation of laser intensity and frequency, beam pointing instabilities, and fluctuation of a magnetic field, the upper bound can be increased by improving the technique.
+For example, for laser frequency fluctuation, when better frequency stability is achieved, the upper bound for the operation number can be increased to a large value, e.g. $10^{30}$, and this large bound generally has little substantial effect on FTQC.

-The decoherence caused by field quantization can also give its upper bound of operation number.
-It is obtained theoretically, thus cannot be enlarged by technique improvement.
+The decoherence caused by field quantization can also provide an upper bound for the operation number.
+Unlike the imperfect control mentioned above, which can be improved experimentally, laser field quantization is based directly on fundamental physical laws, and the corresponding upper bound for the operation number cannot be increased by technique improvement.
 The calculation of this decoherence should include the interaction of all modes in the radiation field with the two-level system.
-When using JCM, only one mode of the field is considered, and can also give an upper bound of operation number $\beta_1$.
-The accurate upper bound of operation number from field quantization $\beta<\beta_1$, because the spontaneous emission induced by vacuum modes is not considered in JCM.
-Then if we use JCM to estimate the upper bound of operation number in one error-correction period from field quantization, we can get meaningful results.
+When using the JCM, only one mode of the field is considered, and this can also give an upper bound $\beta_1$ for the operation number.
+The accurate upper bound for the operation number from field quantization $\beta<\beta_1$, because the spontaneous emission induced by vacuum modes is not considered in the JCM.
+Then if we use the JCM to estimate the upper bound of operation number in one error-correction period from field quantization, we can obtain meaningful results.
 The two-level system driven by pulse train can be described as

 where $g$ is the coupling constant, $\phi$ is the beam phase, $\sigma_+$ and $\sigma_-$ are the raising and lowering operators of the two-level system, and $a^\dag$ and $a$ the creation and annihilation operators of photons, respectively.
 Then the unitary time-evolution operation is given by